Willie Degel: Career and television

 Degel opened his first restaurant, Hollywood and Main, in June 1990 in Flushing, Queens.
 Six years later he created Uncle Jack's Steakhouse.
 Today, he owns three locations in New York City.
 As of March 12, 2012, Degel stars in his own show entitled Restaurant Stakeout.
 For the series, he goes behind the scenes of different restaurants across the country with hidden cameras to examine their service problems.
-He is also the author of Inside the Mind of a Serial Entrepreneur, published by HarperCollins in May 2012.
-Degel appeared in the 2nd episode of Breakthrough with Anthony Robbins.
-Restaurant Stakeout has completed its fifth season.